lilytaoyy/PNL-coding-test/README.md

 # PNL-coding-test

 This repository contains the implementation of the two tasks (arithmatic and neuroimaging) in the coding test at PNL interview.
+Output files from both tasks can be found in the output_files directory.
+Workflows can be found in the notebook under the name bioinform-test.ipynb.

 #### Environment setup
 Install the dependencies: